Deboband is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 - Regular drums tend to take up space.
 Even the smallest acoustic drum set will need a decent area of space to put the bass drum and then fit cymbal stands all around.

-- Regular drum set need to be tuned.
-The tuning process can take years to master and if the drums aren’t tuned well, they won’t sound great.
+- Regular drum sets need to be tuned.
+The tuning process can take years to master.
+Tuning the drums is necessary if you want them to sound great.

 - Electronic drums have volume control.
 This makes them ideal for low volume practicing.
 So if you’re living in an apartment or a quiet neighborhood, they are perfect for that.